Shane32/GraphQL.AspNetCore3/README.md

 Although not recommended, you may set up a controller action to execute GraphQL requests.
 You will not need `UseGraphQL` or `MapGraphQL` in the application startup.
 Below is a very basic sample; a much more complete sample can be found in the `ControllerSample` project within this repository.
+Although technically possible, the sample does not include support for WebSocket requests.

 #### HomeController.cs